-We are excited to announce the list of keynote speakers who will be taking part throughout the 55th Annual Conference.
+These are the keynote speakers who will be taking part in the 55th Annual Conference.

 Chris Hipkins, Minister of Education